Pearl Harbor Remembrance Day Still Special for Navy Veteran Battling Mesothelioma

 Boehner spent Pearl Harbor Remembrance Day at home Friday, mostly alone, flipping through old photos of his family, of his days in the Navy, of the good times and the bad.
 He still has his old Navy uniform.
 He has lost so much weight from being sick it just hangs on him now.

-He still laughs when he remembers one of his ships docking in Charleston, S.C., then taking a motorcycle to Florida, where he crashed and had to hitchhike back to the base.
+He still laughs when he remembers one of his ships docking in Charleston, South Carolina, then taking a motorcycle to Florida, where he crashed and had to hitchhike back to the base.
 He still winces when remembering the bodies he saw lined up on the deck of a ship alongside his.

 He laments the passing of the spirit and the American patriotism he felt 71 years ago when he decided to join the Navy, because that’s how everyone felt back then.